moshekaplan/moshekaplan.github.io/content/posts/2024-12-04 - Implementing SSL Inspection/index.md

 [Python requests uses the `REQUESTS_CA_BUNDLE` environment variable](https://requests.readthedocs.io/en/latest/user/advanced/#proxies) and [Curl uses the `CURL_CA_BUNDLE` environment variable](https://curl.se/docs/sslcerts.html).

-Java uses the `keytool` application to import a certificate into it's 'keystore' file, which is its name for the Java installation's certificate store.
+Java uses the `keytool` application to import a certificate into its 'keystore' file, which is Java's name for the Java installation's certificate store.

 ## Client certificates